Experimental Benchmarking of Energy-saving Sub-Optimal Sliding Mode Control: Preliminaries

 With regard to the above basics, the used second-order terminal SM control is given by

-while $\alpha > 0.5$ must be assigned with respect to $D$ if avoidance of the twisting mode has to be be guaranteed.
+while $\alpha > 0.5$ must be assigned with respect to $D$ if an avoidance of the twisting mode must be guaranteed.
 Also worth noting is that if the second-order dynamics is additionally scaled by an inertial term $m$, as in the experimental system provided in Section \ref{sec:3}, then the sliding surface \eqref{eq:2:2:4} must additionally include $m$, cf. with \cite[eq.~(13)]{ruderman2021}.

-The same (quadratic) terminal sliding surface \eqref{eq:2:2:4}, which provides a finite-time convergence of the states to origin, can equally be used in combination with other SM control laws, i.e. differing from \eqref{eq:2:2:3}, as it is done with energy-saving sub-optimal SM control given in the previous subsection.
+The same quadratic terminal sliding surface \eqref{eq:2:2:4}, which provides a finite-time convergence to origin, can equally be used in combination with other SM control laws, i.e. differing from \eqref{eq:2:2:3}, as it is done with the energy-saving sub-optimal SM control below during experimental evaluation.